thibaut-decherit/symfony4-user-manager/README.md

 ### Password rehash on user authentication if cost change
 - Event listener triggered on login through `onSecurityInteractiveLogin` method
-- Rehashes password on login if bcrypt cost has been modified in `config.yml`
+- Rehashes password on login if algorithm or algorithm options have been modified in `config/packages/security.yaml`
+  - Works automatically with any algorithm supported by the `algorithm: auto` setting (Bcrypt, Argon2i and Argon2id)
+    - User logs in with old algorithm/options
+    - Password is then automatically hashed and stored according to current preferred algorithm/options
-  - Without this listener, cost change would apply only to password persisted (registration) or updated (password change or reset) after the change
+  - Without this listener, hash change would apply only to password persisted (registration) or updated (password change or reset) after the change
   - This could be an issue if your existing users don't update their password
   - A workaround would be to force your users to change password but it is bad practice for multiple reasons and you could have to deal with distrust ("Why are you asking me that?
 Have you been hacked?
 Is my data safe?")
   - This listener prevents all that by working seamlessly in the backgroup while your users log in
 - Password checked through `password_needs_rehash`  method
-- Bcrypt implementation
+- Argon2id implementation
-- Modify listener and config files to implement another algorithm.
+- Modify listener and config files to implement algorithms not supported by the `auto` [encoder](https://symfony.com/blog/new-in-symfony-4-3-native-password-encoder).
 If you need to switch algorithm on an existing database, see [here](https://gist.github.com/thibaut-decherit/fb041311b6e387132a8077062acd6ded#the-following-is-optional-needed-if-you-have-passwords-hashed-with-legacy-algorithms-eg-sha-1-you-have-two-options)

 ### Haveibeenpwned API password validator
 - Prevents your users from choosing a password compromised in known data breaches
 - Password validation through Troy Hunt [haveibeenpwned.com](https://haveibeenpwned.com/) API
 - Custom Symfony form error
-- Consider implementing this through something less strict than a validator if you think it could deter potential users (e.g. an informative message on user profile)
+- Consider implementing this through something less strict than a validator if you think it could deter potential users (e.g. an informative message on user profile or a password strength meter)

 ### Password strength meter
 - Usable separately or conjointly with the back-end HIBP password validator